golfomania/getadrinkortwo/README.md

 # getadrinkortwo
-testing teh API of thecocktaildb.com
+testing the API of thecocktaildb.com